ThomasTilli/CarND-P5-Vehicle-Detection/README.md

 Test Accuracy of MLPC =  0.991835585586
 Wall time: 98.1 ms

 The results are much better than with a SVC classifier and the processing time are very similar.
 The size of the hidden layers where optimized by some trial and error.
+I used this classifier in my detection pipeline instead of a SVC classifier.

 ### Sliding Window Search implementation